romanblu/store-front-end-react/README.md

-All left is to finish the product page for refining the dropdown lists by the available product variants, When 1 last variant is left, show its picture price and description, connect to the Add To Cart button
+Made responsive only down to 650px product page add to cart when last variant is left, issue showing the last variant image